The North Star Promise (NSP) Scholarship Program provides eligible Minnesota residents a tuition-free path to a college education.

 - Be enrolled in a program or course of study that applies to a degree, diploma, or certificate

-There is no additional application beyond completing the Free Application for Federal Student Aid (FAFSA) or Minnesota Dream Act Application.
+There is no additional application beyond completing the Free Application for Federal Student Aid (FAFSA) or Minnesota Alternative State Financial Aid Application.
 Saint Paul College evaluates eligibility each semester and awards North Star Promise Scholarships to all qualified students.

 - 2025–2026 Academic Year (Fall 2025, Spring 2026, Summer 2026):

-- Submit the FAFSA or Minnesota Dream Act Application by the 30th day of the term
+- Submit the FAFSA or Minnesota Alternative State Financial Aid Application by the 30th day of the term

 - 2026–2027 Academic Year (Fall 2026, Spring 2027, Summer 2027):

-- Submit the FAFSA or Minnesota Dream Act Application by June 1, 2026
+- Submit the FAFSA or Minnesota Alternative State Financial Aid Application by June 1, 2026

 Saint Paul College also offers free FAFSA workshops.
 These sessions provide support from experienced staff who guide students through the financial aid process, including FAFSA completion, North Star Promise eligibility, and other financial aid opportunities.
 Learn more at our workshops.